mattscott2040/apache-connect/README.md

 # apache-connect

-  Apache Connect is an extensible HTTP server framework for [apache-bridge](http://github.com/mattscott2040/apache-bridge) using "plugins" known as _middleware_.
+  Apache Connect is an extensible HTTP server framework for [apache-bridge](https://github.com/mattscott2040/apache-bridge) using "plugins" known as _configureware_.

   Based on [Connect](https://github.com/senchalabs/connect) by Sencha Labs.